nuneslu/VeIGAN/README.md

 ## Installation

-To use this code, please follow the installation instructions from the original repository since de dependencies are the same.
+To use this code, please follow the installation instructions from the original repository since the dependencies are the same.

 ## Usage